pajenterprise/microsoft-qa-docs/microsoft-qa-docs/process/msdn-tn-closure.md

 ## MSDN/TechNet forum shut down plan

-“T” = When the MSDN/TechNet forum for a product/service is supported in Q&A.
+"T" = When the MSDN/TechNet forum for a product/service is supported in Q&A.

 |Date     |Phase  |
 |---------|---------|